jzhang538/BadMerging/README.md

-## BadMerging: Backdoor Attacks against Model Merging
+## [CCS'24] BadMerging: Backdoor Attacks against Model Merging

 ## Introduction

 This codebase contains pytorch implementation of BadMerging.
 We consider the default attack setting: The adversary task is CIFAR100.
 For BadMerging-On, the target task is CIFAR100.
 For BadMerging-Off, the target task is Cars196 (Cars).
+For other experimental settings, you can modify the hyperparameters (e.g., target-cls) in our provided bash scripts.

 ![img](./asset/framework.png)